cs378-fall2025/snippets/README.md

-# snippets
+### snippets
-Resources for CS 378
+This repo contains code snippets and setup guide for CS378 Foundations of Data Warehousing in Fall 25.